elkewind/elkewind/README.md

 - 🤓 I'm currently studying at UCSB Bren School of Environmental Science & Management
 - 🌱 I’m currently learning environmental data science skills
 - 📫 How to reach me: elke@ucsb.edu, elke.windschitl@gmail.com
-- 🐟 I'm passionate about marine conservation
+- 🐟 I'm passionate about wildlife and marine conservation

 <!--
 **elkewind/elkewind** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.